theflyoccultist/grimoire/src/programming/python/python-repo.md

 - Imports: isort (keeps imports clean, alphabetized).

 - Linting: flake8 or ruff (to catch stray sins).
-(On a local machine, python-lsp-server already includes flake8.)
+(On a local machine, python-lsp-server already includes flake8.
+But in case collaborators doesn't have it, it's a good idea to include it.)

-- Type checking: mypy.
+- Static type checking: mypy.

 - Testing: pytest.